Anticipated future trends

 2. Regional or network resources, if any

-Other strong collections in the region are at Ohio State University, Penn State, Purdue University, and the University of Wisconsin and the University of Illinois.
+Other strong collections in the region are at Ohio State University, Penn State, Purdue University, University of Michigan, University of Minnesota, University of Wisconsin and University of Illinois.
 The MSU Libraries borrow very little in the agricultural subjects (relative to other areas in the applied sciences) and much of what is borrowed comes from the National Agricultural Library and other land-grant established universities.
+The State Library of Michigan holds a large collection of state-based forestry and agricultural documents.

 In 1990, the MSU Libraries became a charter institutional member of the United States Agricultural Information Network (USAIN).